 The programmes are all focused around work-based learning and being able to document and demonstrate evidence of meeting the course criteria, which in most circumstances can be done in the learner's normal working environment.

-For further information about any of our training programmes please visit www.britishshowjumping.co.uk or contact your Regional Development Officer.
+For further information about any of our training programmes please visit www.britishshowjumping.co.uk or contact your Regional Development Officer or the Sport Team.